hagdn/avr-uno-pin-change-interrupt/README.md

 first output.
 Second output pin is PIN9, an external LED is connected to this PIN which then would serve as the second output.

+For more information consult the ATMega328p datasheet page 56-57.

 ##  How to upload the code:
 ###     A. Through Arduino IDE
            1. Copy main.c content as text